starbeamjs/starbeam/workspace/docs/src/content/docs/start/introduction.md

 ## Mark root state with a collection

+Starbeam lets you define reactive versions of ordinary JavaScript objects and built-in collections.
+They keep their JavaScript and TypeScript surface:
+`reactive.Map<K, V>()` gives you a `Map<K, V>`, and you use it with the built-in `Map` API.

-A reactive collection has the same shape as the corresponding JavaScript collection.
-Keep it private and expose the shape your app wants.
+Keep root state private and expose the shape your app wants.

 ```ts
 import { reactive } from "@starbeam/collections";